Samsar4/CompTIA-Security-SY0-501-Study-Guide/All-Chapters.md

 * Are better at identifying unauthorized and forged communications.

 ### **Stateless** Firewall
-They watch network traffic and restrict / block packets based on source and destination address or static values (ACL rules).
+They watch network traffic and restrict / block packets based on source and destination address or static values **(ACL Rules)**.

 * Typically faster and perform better under havier traffic loads.